 - Serve with warm rice.
 Brown or white rice.
 Enjoy!

-What to Serve with Eggplant with Garlic Sauce
+What to Serve with this Chinese Eggplant Recipe

-Did you like this Chinese Eggplant With Garlic Sauce Recipe?
+Did you like this recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!Print

 This is a tender Chinese eggplant stir fry dressed in a spicy garlic sauce.
 Ready in 20 minutes from start to finish.

-- 2–3 long Japanese or Chinese eggplant, sliced in half lengthwise and chopped
+- 2 to 3 long Japanese or Chinese eggplant, sliced in half lengthwise and chopped

 - 2 tablespoons peanut oil

 - 4 large cloves garlic, peeled and minced

 - 2 to 3 Chinese dried red chilis, chopped